DanielAmes/DanielAmes.github.io/_posts/2025-01-10-bayeslogic.md

   \end{array}$$

-To convert these fallacies into valid probability statements, we must introduce the notion of a prior probability.
-The prior probability of $q$ is $P(q)$.
-It is our judgement of the plausibility of $q$ before we have learned anything about the plausibility of $p$.
-So, to translate the first fallacy into a valid statement about probabilities, the prior probability of $q$ must be less than 1.
-Then, the major premise is again that $P( q = \mbox{T}\mid p = \mbox{T}) = 1$, but the conclusion changes from an assertion of certainty to an increase in plausibility
+When we convert these fallacies into valid probability statements, the major premise is again that $P( q = \mbox{T}\mid p = \mbox{T}) = 1$, but the conclusions change from assertions of truth and falsity to ones of greater and lesser plausibility.

 ### _Valid Weak Form of Affirming the Consequent_

 $$\begin{array}{rl}
     & P( q = \mbox{T}\mid p = \mbox{T}) = 1 \\
     & q = \mbox{T}\\